releng-tool/releng-tool-docs/content/guides/configuration.md

 ### `vsdevcmd`

 :::{note}
-The option is only available for Windows environments.
+The option is ignored in non-Windows environments.
 :::

 :::{versionadded} 1.14